 Siri Neerchal

 Siri Neerchal is a Doctoral Student in Sociology and Social Policy at Harvard University.
-Siri’s research interests include inequality, labor, and social determinants of health (with a particular focus on LGBTQ health).
+Siri’s research focuses on work, labor markets, and health, with varied methodological approaches.

 Siri was born and raised in Maryland and attended the University of Maryland as a Banneker/Key Scholar, graduating in 2021 with a B.S. in Mathematics and a B.A. in History, with minors in Survey Methodology and Music Performance.
-As an undergraduate, Siri applied latent class analysis to measure gender attitudes in a multidimensional framework as a Leadership Alliance Fellow at Brown University.
-As a Joint Program in Survey Methodology Junior Fellow at the Bureau of Labor Statistics, Siri assessed the potential of webscraped job postings to supplement survey data, built a text classifier for skill certifications, and modeled job requirement changes over time.
-After graduating and before starting at Harvard, Siri worked as a Research Fellow at Stanford Law School, performing social science & policy research on questions related to labor, disability, and healthcare law.
+As an undergraduate, Siri was a Leadership Alliance Fellow at Brown University and a Joint Program in Survey Methodology Junior Fellow at the Bureau of Labor Statistics.
+After graduating and before starting at Harvard, Siri worked as a Research Fellow at Stanford Law School.

 Previous Degrees: